Fly fishing

-Fly fishing is an angling method that uses a light-weight lure—called an artificial fly—to catch fish.
-The fly is cast using a fly rod, reel, and specialized weighted line.
-The light weight requires casting techniques significantly different from other forms of casting.
-The flies may resemble natural invertebrates, bait-fish, or other food organisms.
+Fly fishing is an angling technique that uses an ultra-lightweight lure called an artificial fly, which typically mimics small invertebrates such as flying and aquatic insects to attract and catch fish.
+Because the mass of the fly lure is insufficient to overcome air resistance, it cannot be launched far using conventional gears and techniques, so specialized tackles are used instead and the casting techniques are significantly different from other forms of angling.
+It is also very common for the angler to wear waders, carry a hand net, and stand in the water when fishing.

-Fly fishing can be done in fresh or saltwater.
-North Americans usually distinguish freshwater fishing between cold-water species (trout, salmon) and warm-water species, notably bass.
+Fly fishing primarily targets predatory fish that have a significant amount of very small-sized prey in their diet, and can be done in fresh or saltwater.
+North Americans usually distinguish freshwater fishing between cold-water species (trout, salmon) and warm-water species (notably black bass).
 In Britain, where natural water temperatures vary less, the distinction is between game fishing for trout and salmon versus coarse fishing for other species.
 Techniques for fly fishing differ with habitat (lakes and ponds, small streams, large rivers, bays and estuaries, and open ocean.)

-Author Izaak Walton called fly fishing "The Contemplative Man's Recreation".

 Overview

 In fly fishing, fish are caught by using artificial flies that are cast with a fly rod and a fly line.
 The fly line (today, almost always coated with plastic) is heavy enough to send the fly to the target.
 The main difference between fly fishing and spin or bait fishing is that in fly fishing the weight of the line carries the hook through the air, whereas in spin and bait fishing the weight of the lure or sinker at the end of the monofilament or braided line gives casting distance.
 Artificial flies are of several types; some imitating an insect (either flying or swimming), others a bait fish or crustacean, others attractors are known to attract fish although they look like nothing in nature.
 Flies range in size from a few millimeters to 30 cm long; most are between 1 and 5 cm.
 The dry fly is a floating fly which does not pierce the water surface significantly; other kinds of fly, whether floating or sinking, are often referred to as wet flies.

 Artificial flies are made by fastening hair, fur, feathers, or other materials, both natural and synthetic, onto a hook.
 The first flies were tied with natural materials, but synthetic materials are now popular and prevalent.
 Flies are tied in sizes, colors and patterns to match local terrestrial and aquatic insects, bait-fish, or other prey attractive to the target fish species.